-The experiment was carried out for 6 weeks (June-July 2021) involving 16 Cinisara cows raised in a farm located at 540 m above sea level (a.s.l.) in Cinisi (Italy

-- latitude 38° 07' 39" N - 13° 07' 42" E), in the typical production area of this breed.
+The experiment was carried out for 6 wk (June-July 2021), involving 16 Cinisara cows raised in a farm located at 540 m above sea level in Cinisi, Italy ($38^{\circ} 07' 39''$ N, $13^{\circ} 07' 42''$ E), in the typical production area for this breed.

-The selected animals (body weight: $213 \pm 55 \text{ kg}$ calving in autumn, winter, and spring) were divided into 2 homogeneous groups considering the lactation stage (154 $\pm$ 93 d) and the morning milk yield (6.3 $\pm$ 1.5 kg).
-The 2 groups were in succession fed with 2 different diets, according to a $2 \times 2$ Latin square design, with each phase composed of 2 weeks of adaptation to the diets and a week for data and sample collection (sampling week).
-Specifically, the cows were reared adopting the traditional semi-extensive system based on feeding in natural pastures integrated into the barn with the 2 following supplements: 4 kg/day of commercial wheat bran (CON) or 4 kg/day of commercial wheat bran plus 15 kg/d of fresh Opuntia ficus-indica cladodes (OFI) of 1-year and 2-year-old.
+The selected animals (BW: 213 ± 55 kg; calving in autumn, winter, and spring) were divided into 2 homogeneous groups considering the lactation stage (154 \pm 93 d) and morning milk yield (6.3 \pm 1.5 kg).
+The 2 groups were in succession fed with 2 different diets, according to a 2 \times 2 Latin square design, with each phase composed of 2 wk of adaptation to the diets and a week for data and sample collection (sampling week).
+Specifically, the cows were reared adopting the traditional semi-extensive system based on feeding in natural pastures integrated into the barn with the 2 following supplements: 4 kg/d of commercial wheat bran (CON) or 4 kg/d of commercial wheat bran plus 15 kg/d of 1- and 2-yr-old fresh Opuntia ficus-indica cladodes (OFI).
 The integration was divided into equal parts and given twice a day.

-The experiment was conducted in accordance with the Animal Welfare and Good Clinical Practice (Directive 2010/63/EU) and received the approval of the local Bioethics Committee (protocol number: UNPA-CLE-Prot.
+The experiment was conducted in accordance with the Animal Welfare and Good Clinical Practice (Directive, 2010) and received the approval of the local Bioethics Committee (protocol number: UNPA-CLE-Prot.
 84097 DATA).

-Feed sampling and analysis
+Feed Sampling and Analysis

-In each sampling week (on d 3 and 5), the integrations (wheat bran and cladodes of O. ficus-indica) were sampled, and the cows were observed during the grazing, recording and sampling their selection of pabular resources, which were recomposed by manual plucking of plant parts following the method described by Di Grigoli et al. (2019).
-The feed administered into the stable was totally consumed by the animals, while the pasture ingestion was not evaluated.
-The samples, placed in sterile vacuum containers, were refrigerated at 8°C for the transfer to laboratory where they were processed as following: pasture (being dry) and wheat bran were homogenized and stored at -20°C; the cladodes were freeze-dried and then homogenized and stored at -20°C.
+In each sampling week (on d 3 and 5), the wheat bran and cladodes of O. ficus-indica were sampled, and the cows were observed during the grazing, recording and sampling the selection of pabular resources, which were recomposed by manual plucking of plant parts following the method described by Di Grigoli et al. (2019).
+The feed administered in the stable was totally consumed by the animals, whereas the pasture ingestion was not evaluated.
+The samples were placed in sterile vacuum containers and refrigerated at 8°C for the transfer to laboratory, where they were processed as follows: pasture (being dry) and wheat bran were homogenized and stored at -20°C; the cladodes were freeze-dried, then homogenized and stored at -20°C.

-All feeds were analyzed for dry matter (DM - method 967.03), crude protein (CP, N $\times$ 6.25 - method 988.05), ether extract (EE - method 920.29), and ash (method 942.05) contents, following the recommendations of the AOAC (2012).
-Neutral detergent fiber (NDF), acid detergent fiber (ADF) and acid detergent lignin (ADL) were determined in accordance with Van Soest et al. (1991).
-Non-fiber carbohydrate (NFC) content was calculated as (100 - [CP + EE + ash + NDFom])
+All feeds were analyzed for DM (method 967.03), CP (N \times 6.25; method 988.05), ether extract (EE; method 920.29), and ash (method 942.05) contents, following the recommendations of the AOAC International (2012).
+Neutral detergent fiber, NDFom, ADF, and ADL were determined in accordance with van Soest et al. (1991).
+Nonfiber carbohydrate content was calculated as 100 - (CP + EE + ash + NDFom).

-Moreover, fatty acids (FA) from all feeds were extracted according to the method developed by O'Fallon et al. (2017), with C23:0 as the internal standard (Sigma-Aldrich, Milano, Italy).
-An autosampler injected each sample (1 $\mu$ L) into an HP 6890 gas chromatography system equipped with a flame ionization detector (Agilent Technologies Inc., Santa Clara, CA, USA).
+Moreover, fatty acids (FA) from all feeds were extracted according to the method developed by O'Fallon et al. (2007), with C23:0 as the internal standard (Sigma-Aldrich, Milano, Italy).
+An autosampler injected each sample (1 μ L) into an HP 6890 GC system equipped with a flame ionization detector (Agilent Technologies Inc., Santa Clara, CA).
 The separation and identification of each FA were performed as described by Di Grigoli et al. (2022).

-In all feed, the total content of phenolic compounds and antioxidant capacity (as Trolox equivalent antioxidant capacity - TEAC assay) were determined.
-The extraction was performed following the procedure described by López-Andrés et al. (2013).
+In all feed, the total content of phenolic compounds and antioxidant capacity (as Trolox equivalent antioxidant capacity [TEAC] assay) were determined.
+The extraction was performed following the procedure described by López-Andrés et al. (2014).